RunKingProgram/HiRRM/README.md

 3. Use "explorer.exe ." command to manage files.

-4. Please install HiRRM following the same command as Linux and MacOs.
+4. Install HiRRM following the same command as Linux and MacOS.

 ## 2. Usage